walterfreeman/phy211/hw4hints.md

 #### Problem 3

-This is the problem I discussed in class.
 There are two tricky elements here that make it different than problem (1):

 * How many times does the string connect to the block on the table?
 * What is the relation between the two accelerations?
 (Their magnitudes are *not* equal now.)